 While Mono is a very reasonable dot net porting project - it is hampered by the lack of GUI compatibility.
-Indeed - the only thing which seems to be able to offer consistent GUI API’s on many platforms is Java - which is incredibly slow, and although I know it well - I would prefer not to use it if I do not have to.
+Indeed - the only thing which seems to be able to offer consistent GUI API’s on many platforms is Java - which I would prefer not to use.
 The best case for this would really be if the wxPython implementation on the Pocket PC become more usable - and then I would be with an API and language I am firmly comfortable using.

 The Great Ball Contraptions